Spread the love

 Once your fish, chicken, or beef bone broth is hot and ready to sip, stir in a teaspoon of healthy fat like grass-fed butter, ghee, olive oil, or avocado oil.
 These fats should be high in quality and organic.
 If you find that a teaspoon of fat is not enough to keep you feeling satisfied, add a tablespoon.

-Hunger Signals: If you experience severe hunger or you feel unwell, break the fast and try again at another time.
+• Listen to your body’s hunger signals.
+If you experience severe hunger or discomfort, it may be necessary to break the fast and try again later.

 Mood Swings